ryancct/ryancct.github.com/_posts/2012-10-07-approach-to-valuation---overview.md

 Greenwald et al contented that company intrinsic value can be determined by careful analysis.
 It is actually the task that is essential to successful value investors with accuracy to take advantage of the market's mispricing.
 As we all understand, there are many methods to do so and each method has its own features and benefits.

 As taught in the college, PV analysis is usually the common approach most finance students should think of when it comes to valuation.
-But Greenwald et al advocated that the Graham & Dodd approach (G&D approach) should be used instead of the common PV analysis.
-Greenwald et al opinions about the two methods are summarized below:
+But Greenwald et al advocated that the Graham & Dodd approach should be used instead of the common PV analysis.
+Greenwald et al opinions about the valuation methods are summarized below:

 <table width="100%" border="1" cellpadding="100" cellspacing="3">
   <tr>
-    <th width="34%" scope="col"><div align="center">G&amp;D approach</div></th>
+    <th width="34%" scope="col"><div align="center">Graham & Dodd approach</div></th>
     <th width="35%" scope="col"><div align="center">PV Analysis</div></th>
     <th width="31%" scope="col"><div align="center">Other methods<br />
     (e.g. multiple-based value or sensitivity analysis)</div></th>